-- Assistant Professor of Art History and Director of Graduate Studies, Art History
+- Assistant Professor of Art History, Administrator of Graduate Studies

-- “To Dye For: The Many Reds of Asia” in The Red That Colored The World, eds.
-Barbara Anderson and Carmella Padilla.
-New York: Rizzoli, May 2015.
+- “To Dye For: The Many Reds of Asia.”
+A Red Like No Other: How Cochineal Colored The World, edited by Barbara Anderson and Carmella Padilla.
+New York: Rizzoli, 2015.
+Pp 68-71.

-- “Mapping Craft in Contemporary India: Dilli Haat and Dastkari Haat Samiti’s Crafts Maps” in Journal of Modern Craft Vol. 6, No. 1.
-Oxford: Berg Publishers.
-March 2013.
+- “Mapping Craft in Contemporary India: Dilli Haat and Dastkari Haat Samiti’s Crafts Maps.”
+Journal of Modern Craft Vol. 6, No. 1.
+Oxford: Berg Publishers, 2013.
+Pp 49-77.

 MA Art History, University of Texas at Austin